Our FAQs should answer all of your questions! But if you still are not sure, you can contact us as email@example.com.

 Indians from Central/South America, Hawaiian/Pacific Island and First Nations from Canada are not eligible to apply.

 I am a part time student.
 Do I qualify?

-All AAIA scholarships are for students enrolled full time both fall and spring semesters.
-Full time students are typically described as having 12 credit hours per semester.
+The Association's scholarship is for students enrolled full time for both fall and spring semesters.
+Full time undergraduate students are typically described as having 12 credit hours per semester.